soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 3. Headings

 We can apply our escape function at these places before doing anything else with it.
-That way all HTML constructions are safe.
+That way, all HTML constructions are safe.

 Try adding the escaping function in those places.